angular/angular-cli/docs/documentation/new.md

 `--inline-template` (`it`) Should have an inline template.

+`--hmr` create a project with hot module support.

 `--link-cli` Automatically link the `@angular/cli` package.

 `--ng4` Create a project with Angular 4 in the template.